gate-computer/gate/ABI.md

 > If flags is 0, the call blocks until *length* bytes have been received into
 > the buffer.
 The return value is unspecified.
 >
-> If flags is 1, the call doesn't blocks, but all bytes might not be received.
+> If flags is 1, the call doesn't block, but all bytes might not be received.
 > The return value indicates the number of remaining bytes (length minus the
 > received bytes).
 >